 I am writing to provide you with two weeks’ notice of my resignation from ABC Company.
 My final day as a marketing manager with ABC Company will be May 29th.

 I have enjoyed working with ABC Company for the last two years.
-I am especially appreciative of all the opportunities you have given me to refine my marketing skills and experiment with new technologies.
+I appreciate all the opportunities you have given me to refine my marketing skills and experiment with new technologies during my tenure.
 However, I have just been offered an opportunity that I cannot turn down, as it better reflects my changing career goals.

-I shall continue to perform my responsibilities as usual until my final day of employment.
-I would also like to inform you that I am happy to help train someone to take over some of my duties if that would make the transition easier on your end.
+I shall continue to perform my responsibilities as usual until my final day of employment at my current job.
+I am happy to help train someone to take over some of my duties if that would make the transition easier on your end.
 If there is anything else I can do to help, let me know.

 Submitting a two weeks’ notice is one of the most important parts of leaving your current job.
-Even if it is not required, it still is a good way to maintain a positive relationship with your employer as you embark on a new career journey.
+Even if it is not required, it is a good way to maintain a positive relationship with your employer.

-A two weeks’ notice is typically short—lasting only a few paragraphs—and is submitted after you have spoken with your manager face-to-face about your intent to resign.
+A two weeks notice is typically short and is submitted after you have spoken with your manager face-to-face about your intent to resign.

-By following the advice in this article, you should have no trouble writing a letter that politely notifies your current employer of your intent to leave.
+By following the advice in this article, you should have no trouble with how to write a two weeks notice.
 Good luck in your next job!